coderaiser/es-node/README.md

-# After Effects Node
+# Adobe Extended Script Node

-After Effects api compatible with [node.js](http://nodejs.org "Node.js").
+Extended Script api compatible with [node.js](http://nodejs.org "Node.js").

-Affter Effects has no `setTimeout`, so all functions are synchronous.
+Extended Script has no `setTimeout`, so all functions are synchronous.
 Main difference between `func` and `funcSync` is that `funcSync` throw exeption, when error occures.